 The 2016 event featured an exhibit of Zweig's correspondence with friend and collaborator Richard Strauss, lectures on both men, and performances of selections from their collaborative work, Die schweigsame Frau.

-Library faculty involved in this project: Kim Taylor, Pat Cummings-Witter
+Library staff involved in this project: Kim Taylor, Pat Cummings-Witter

 Four Fredonia librarians edited this volume of articles on the digital humanities, the use of digital tools to support learning and research, with an introduction discussing the Anna Clift Smith project (discussed below).

-Library faculty involved in this project: Kathleen Sacco, Scott Richmond, Sara Parme, Kerrie Wilkes
+Library staff involved in this project: Kathleen Sacco, Scott S. Richmond, Sara Parme, Kerrie Fergen Wilkes

 This project digitized Anna Clift Smith's journal Van Buren Life, owned by Fredonia's Special Collections & Archives, and created a website dedicated to the project for common editing as well as community and campus use.
 The project's purpose was to use a local author and local materials to encourage students within the county, both at the college and K-12 level, to use digital materials for learning, exploration, and creation.

-Library faculty involved in this project: Sara Parme, Kathleen Sacco, Cynthia Yochym, Kerrie Wilkes
+Library staff involved in this project: Sara Parme, Kathleen Sacco, Cindy Yochym, Kerrie Fergen Wilkes

 This survey, performed in the spring of 2014, solicited information to determine eBook use across multiple universities, of which the State University of New York at Fredonia was a participant.
 The results of this survey were presented at the 2014 Charleston Library Conference.

-Library faculty involved in this project: Kathleen Sacco
+Library staff involved in this project: Kathleen Sacco

 Daniel A. Reed Library • The State University of New York at Fredonia • 280 Central Ave., Fredonia, NY 14063 • 716-673-3184 • Fax: 716-673-3185 • firstname.lastname@example.org